ipcamit/kim-nequip/docs/design.md

 provides a tuple of two `torch.tensor` objects, the second tensor is used as forces, otherwise the forces are calculated using the energy tensor, and running the backward pass.

-The information on whether or not the model provides forces is stored as one of the fields in the portable model file.
+The information on whether the model provides forces is stored as one of the fields in the portable model file.

 <img src="_static/model_driver.png" width="800">